 Studies have shown that taking warm or hot baths can have a therapeutic effect on fibromyalgia pain.
-In fact, researchers believe taking a warm bath after spending time during the day being uncomfortably chilly will help you recover faster.
+In fact, researchers believe taking a warm bath after being out in an uncomfortably chilly day will help you recover faster.

-It is believed it has a secondary effect of warming your bones and taking away any chill that remains in the body that’s contributing to fibromyalgia pain and symptoms.
+It is believed it has a secondary effect of warming your bones and taking away any chill that remains in the body contributes to fibromyalgia pain and symptoms.

 Clothes that restrict blood flow seem to cause more pain.
 I dress in layers that are fairly loose and trap in my body heat.
 They also allow me to quickly adjust to changes in the weather (say the sun comes out and it warms up a bit) by removing a layer as needed.

-It is also vital to have gloves, hats, and scarves, no matter how silly you may feel about wearing them in May.
-Get them in team colors and wear them with pride!
+It is also vital to have gloves, hats and scarves, no matter how silly you may feel about wearing them in May.
+Get them in colors you like and wear them with pride!